Sure, during summer the gardens are open, the parks are green, and the beaches are crowded.

 Also, there are many other public festivals across Europe such as the Light Festival in Amsterdam, the snow and ice sculpture festival in Bruges and more cool European Festivals you can find here.

-- Las Fallas in Valencia, Spain
+- Las Fallas in Valencia, Spain (61 fun things to do in Valencia)

 - St. Patrick’s Day – basically all Europe but the main festival of Saint Patrick’s Day takes place in Dublin (Guide to the 3 best hostels in Dublin)

-- Strong Beer Festival in Munich
+- Strong Beer Festival in Munich (3 best hostels in Munich)

 - Carnival – basically all Europe